-- ✓ For pupils with high or complex needs (almost always have an EHCP) - ✓ Informed by specialist professional advice - ✓ Can include additional Learning Coach support in the classroom - ✓ see School Offer Link for details of provisions

-How do we adapt the curriculum and learning environment?
-We follow the National Curriculum and teach a broad and balanced curriculum to all pupils, setting ambitious and high expectations for all.
-There are occasions where pupils may need adaptions to include additional or different content to enable them to make progress towards their outcomes.
+Specialist Provision for students who have identified complex or high needs (most commonly have an EHCP): ✓ Informed by specialist professional advice (EHCP or otherwise) ✓ Can include additional Learning Coach support in the classroom ✓ see School Offer Link for details of provisions How do we adapt the curriculum and learning environment?
+We follow the National Curriculum and teach a broad and balanced curriculum to all students, setting ambitious and high expectations for all.
+There are occasions where students may need adaptions to include additional or different content to enable them to make progress towards their outcomes.
 This may include additional literacy, numeracy, life skills or SEMH learning and may require adaptations to the curriculum.
-A minority of our high needs pupils (nearly always have EHCPs) may benefit from small group delivery for certain subjects such as Personal Development, English or Maths, where they may benefit from greater differentiation of content than is possible within large classes.
-We will make adaptations to the learning environment to ensure pupils can access the site (see accessibility plan) and may need learning environment adapted so their needs are met.
-For example, some pupils require transitional time at the start of the day (mainly Autistic pupils).
-We have a needs-based approach and therefore will always seek to be as flexible and solution-focused as possible to ensure we include all pupils within the limits of our mainstream environment.
-What does the Graduated We are developing the use of Edukey Provision Maps (software) so we can more effectively capture and monitor our Response look like at graduated response.
-This work in ongoing and we are in the first year of using this across the school with staff.
-Our assess- Dawlish College? plan-do-review cycle may involve the following: ✓ Continual monitoring of the quality of Teaching and Learning to ensure adaptive teaching strategies are being developed and effectively used in the classroom ✓ Identifying and tracking the progress of pupils who require support to close the gap through the work of the Progress Leaders, Raising Standard Leads and the SEND team ✓ Identification of learners who required SEND support and initiation of "assess, plan, do, review" cycle ✓ Use of the Education, Health and Care Plan (EHCP) route to ensure provision was in place throughout KS3 and KS4 ✓ Use of Interim Review process where necessary ✓ Engagement with outside agencies in terms of advice and for additional monitoring and quality control purposes ✓ All learners identified as requiring SEND support, or with an EHCP, are placed on our 'Record of Need' (RON) or, if the SEND support was short-term, were placed 'On Alert': both lists are reviewed every term and parents kept informed of changes ✓ Most pupils with SEND have a Pupil Passport to support teachers in the classroom: Passports regularly reviewed for quality purposes (particularly Key Stage 3 Passports) although we are generally reticent to 'remove' strategies and advice from Passports but information is regularly updated to reflect current strengths/needs/pupil voice ✓ On-going support for those not regularly attending How do we identify pupils Many pupils with SEND have been identified at Primary, however we have a variety of different systems in place to support who may need provision identification of need.
-These include: which is additional to, or ✓ Monitoring and continuous improvement of the quality of Teaching and Learning so that poor teaching is not different from others? mistaken as pupil need ✓ Early identification through cohort screening
+A minority of our high or complex needs students may benefit from small group delivery for certain subjects such as Personal Development, English or Maths, where they may benefit from greater differentiation of content than is possible within large classes.
+We will make adaptations to the learning environment to ensure students can access the site (see accessibility plan) and may need learning environment adapted so their needs are met.
+For example, some students require transitional time at the start or end of the day.
+We have a needs-based approach and therefore will always seek to be as flexible and solution-focused as possible to ensure we include all students within the limits of our environment and resources.
+What does the Graduated Response look like at Dawlish College?
+We have developed the use of Edukey Provision Maps (software) over the past 2 years so we can effectively capture and monitor our graduated response.
+This work is ongoing and we continue to develop the use of this across the school with staff.
+Adding to this, we have now invested in ClassCharts which data shares across from Provision Maps, making it easy for class teachers to access information about students.
+Our assess-plan-do-review cycle may involve the following: Continual monitoring of the quality of Teaching and Learning to ensure adaptive teaching strategies are being developed and effectively used in the classroom Identifying and tracking the progress of pupils who require support to close the gap through the work of the Progress Leaders, Raising Standard Leads and the SEND team Identification of learners who required SEND support and initiation of graduated response cycle Use of the Education, Health and Care Plan (EHCP) route to ensure provision was in place throughout KS3 and KS4; use of Interim Review process where necessary Engagement with outside agencies in terms of advice and for additional monitoring and quality control purposes All learners identified as requiring SEND support, or with an EHCP, are placed on our 'Record of Need' (RON) or, if the SEND support was short-term, were placed 'On Alert': both lists are reviewed every term and parents kept informed of changes Most students with SEND have a Passport to support teachers in the classroom: Passports are regularly reviewed for quality purposes (particularly Key Stage 3 Passports) although we are generally reticent to 'remove' strategies and advice from Passports but information is regularly updated to reflect current strengths/needs/student voice